zhaaaa7/javascript/es6/class.md

 ```

-The '_proto_' is the Car, while the constructor is the Toycar
+3.  class is not a native object type, just a key word.-- syntax sugar
 ```javascript
 const toy=new Toycar('d','a','b','c');

 console.log(toy.__proto__); // Toycar {}
 console.log(toy.constructor); // f Toycar
 ```

-3. static method -- class method
+4. static method -- class method

 They are made directly on the class and are not callable on instances of the class.